Communicable disease threats report, 28 Aug - 3 Sep 2016, week 35

 ECDC produces weekly West Nile fever maps during the transmission season (typically June to November) to inform blood safety authorities of affected areas.

-1 Jul 2019 - This report covers the events and threats detected by the ECDC epidemic intelligence (EI) team in 2018 and the actions taken related to these findings.
+24 Aug 2020 - This report covers the events and threats detected by the ECDC epidemic intelligence (EI) team in 2019 and the actions taken in relation to these findings.

 Communicable disease threats report, 21-27 June 2020, week 26